Frequently Asked Questions

 4. Are employees required to participate?

-No. The site will be open for active pledging beginning September 26th and will close December 21st.
+No. The giving portal will be open for active pledging beginning November 9, 2020, and ending December 31, 2020.

 6. Can I donate to any nonprofit organization?

-7. Is there a limit on how much or how little I can pledge?
+7. Is there a limit to how much or how little I can pledge?

-The minimum donation amount for payroll and credit card payment methods is $52 per charity annually.
-This equates to a $2/pay period payroll donation for employees on a 26 pay period cycle.
+The City-mandated minimum donation amount for all payment methods--payroll, electronic check, and credit card--is $52 total, per charity, annually.
+This equates to a $2 per pay period payroll donation for employees on a 26 pay period cycle.

 8. If I do not feel comfortable entering my information on the web, is there another way for me to make a pledge?